hyprwm/hyprland-wiki/content/useful-utilities/status-bars.md

 - Ashell is ready to use out of the box.
 Just install it, start using it, and customize only what you need.
 - Ashell comes with essential modules like workspaces, time, battery, network, and more.
 No need to hunt for plugins or write custom scripts.
 - Powered by iced.
 A cross-platform GUI library for Rust
 - Has pretty limited configuration options.
 It's a good and a bad thing at the same time.
-You can get a very decent result quickly and with a little effort, but some crazy waybar-alike tweaks are not possible.
+You can get a very decent result quickly and with a little effort, but some crazy Waybar-like tweaks are not possible.

 ## Desktop shells